 Calculating blog ROI isn’t straightforward or simple.

-It would be great if we could easily tie every behavior by individual users directly to the revenue they create for a business.
+It would be great if marketing teams could easily tie every behavior by individual users directly to digital marketing objectives.
 Every content marketing agency in the industry would rejoice!

 User privacy, limits to analytics and murky data sets mean you can’t always track which behaviors led to a specific customer transaction as accurately as you like, even if you’ve implemented a first-party data strategy.

 Service-based businesses — plumbers, electricians, designers, etc. — have it even tougher.
 Measuring blog ROI depends much more on your revenue tracking platform outside of Google Analytics.
 These businesses typically have a longer sales process, and Google does not collect that information.
 It’s hard to marry the data between the revenue tracking platform and Google Analytics because you can’t easily go back and combine the two.